 The best way to do this properly, is to remove the whole PCB of the power supply, disconnect it from the case, turn it around and measure between the pads (if any) at the screw holes.
 You may find, that all, only some or only one is connected to the GND plane of the PCB.
 Don’t just trust what others say, measure it yourself!
 Also note, that there is a difference between the DC GND and the AC “GND”/PE.
 The AC PE connector should always be connected to the primary (AC input) side of the power supply PCB (and therefore the case).
 Only the secondary (DC output) side needs to be isolated.
 There is usually a air gap on the PCB where primary and secondary sides meet.

-So basically every screw hole pad, that is connected to (DC) GND (see picture below on the right side) needs to be isolated.
+So basically every screw hole with a conductive pad around it, that is connected to the outputs GND (see picture below on the right side) needs to be isolated.
 If you don’t understand why, please check out the drawings in my other article.

 Only isolate screws that actually need to be isolated!
 Don’t just replace all stand-offs with nylon spacers/washers and nylon screws!
-The connection to PE on the primary side of the PCB is actually needed for filtering purposes!
+The connection to PE on the primary side of the PCB (see above picture on the left) is actually needed for filtering purposes!
 Always reconnect the green/yellow PE conductor near the IEC connector!
 The case needs to be connected to PE, for its protective function to work.
-Also there may be some holes already isolated from the rest of the circuitry (even if they have a copper pad around them).
+Also there may be some pads around some of the screw holes, that are not connected rest of the circuitry at all (even if they have a tinned copper pad around them).

 In this example (see pictures), only one stand-off needed to be isolated, because the two on the left are only connected to PE and “AC GND” (primary side) anyway and the one on the bottom right wasn’t connected to anything at all (except the case, when put together again).
 The one on the top right is connected to DC GND (large pad on the right) and will be connected to Case/PE after reassembly — therefore this one really needed to be isolated!